 Youth Ambassador Program

 The program is centered at the pocket park located at the corner of 38th and Melon Streets.
 The park was founded in 2019, when the Mantua community came together to work with Kim Douglas, Director of Jefferson University’s Landscape Architecture Department, to transform a vacant lot.
+The transformation of this space included the creation of a canopy and area for gathering under the guidance of Tiny WPA.
 The community recognized that the park provided an opportunity to inspire a group of young people to participate in the care of their neighborhood and embrace the notion of civic and environmental responsibility.

 copy of img 0245 jpg

 fd1b4244 17b8 481d af33 17bc891320c9 1 105 c